DuckArroyo/socNetAPI/DevWorkNotes.md

 - user-routes
 - thought-routes
 - index - jumped the gun and created the index before the routes. they work as calls to controllers

+## Infrastructure

+infrastructure is set but need to test, 500 errors are happening when testing routes. will revisit with fresh eyes.